TylerRollo/flashcard-application/README.md

 - add delete all selected decks or cards feature (decks and cards)
 - make a .csv file of a deck
 - ability to choose which cards out of a deck to use
+- change all alerts to something cleaner
+- format names of Decks to wrap around when name is too long

+### Security Checks (TODO:)
+- file types uploads
+- name length bounds
+-